eamars/OpenTrickler-RP2040-Controller/README.md

 ### Flashing the Firmware
-Either flash "picowota_app.uf2" via Pico's USB bootloader (the way you did up to now) or use serial-flash from usedbytes: https://github.com/usedbytes/serial-flash
+The first time you have to flash the bootloader by flashing "picowota_app.uf2" via Pico's USB bootloader (the way you did up to now).

-Read on usedbytes' repository on how to obtain it.
+On any further flashing, one can use serial-flash from usedbytes: https://github.com/usedbytes/serial-flash Read on usedbytes' repository on how to obtain it.

-Once serial-flash is working, and OpenTrickler is in Bootloader (via it's menu), and your computer is connected to the OpenTrickler WiFi, one can use serial-flash_app.bat to send app.elf over the air to the OpenTrickler.
+Once serial-flash is working, and OpenTrickler is in Bootloader (via menu, Settings -> Bootloader), one can use serial-flash_app.bat to send app.elf over the air to the OpenTrickler.
+You may need to configure the correct IP address.

+If you configured WiFi via OpenTrickler Web Interface, it will use the same credentials for the bootloader.

-OpenTrickler will create a WiFi AP with following credentials:
+If not, OpenTrickler Bootloader will create a WiFi AP with following credentials:

 SSID: OpenTricklerBootloader

 PW: opentrickler

-Credentials can be changed in CMakeLists.txt.
+Credentials for access point can be changed in CMakeLists.txt.

 ### Known Issues